198d/cv/index.rst

-  continuous integration (*Jenkins*), data storage and processing (*Apache Kafka*, *Apache Zookeeper*, *MySQL*, *Amazon Redshift*, *SSDB*, *Redis*, *Couchbase*), and monitoring and alerting (*InfluxDB*, *Grafana*, *Graphite*, *Nagios*)
+  continuous integration (*Jenkins*), data storage and processing (*Apache Kafka*, *Apache Zookeeper*, *MySQL*, *Amazon Redshift*, *SSDB*, *Redis*, *Couchbase*), and monitoring and alerting (*InfluxDB*, *Grafana*, *Graphite*, *Nagios*).
-* Led network integrations (*Amazon VPC*, *Strongswan IPSec*) with large German and foreign retailers to provide access to internal So1 systems from retail stores around Germany and abroad
+* Led network integrations (*Amazon VPC*, *Strongswan IPSec*) with large German and foreign retailers to provide access to internal So1 systems from retail stores around Germany and abroad.
-* Built and maintained internal CLI tool (written in *Python*) that provided consistent interfaces for common operations and infrastructure related tasks
+* Built and maintained internal CLI tool (written in *Python*) that provided consistent interfaces for common operations and infrastructure related tasks.

 Curiosity
 ^^^^^^^^^